Diagnosis | Imaging | Medical Management | Surgical Indications

 Overview and Epidemiology

 Spinal tuberculosis (Pott's disease) is the most common form of skeletal tuberculosis, first described by Percivall Pott in 1779.
-It represents a significant cause of morbidity, particularly in endemic regions, and remains important in the Australian context due to immigration patterns.
+It represents a significant cause of morbidity, particularly in endemic regions, and remains important in low-incidence high-income settings due to immigration patterns.

 Epidemiology: